nkon887/multiplex-staining/README.md

                   metadata.csv
    ```
 ## Steps
 1. For the STITCHING step (im-jy-package) your data should be in czi format and have the name according to the scheme `date(6 numbers like "230701")_sampleID.czi`.
 If you want shading correction, you must provide the shading correction file for each date with a name that includes the date (6 numbers like "230701") and `shading`.
 If you do not have the shading file, the stitching will be done without the shading correction.
-During this step FIJI will open and a dialog will appear where you have to select the shading correction file (or no shading) for each date.
+During this step Fiji will open and a dialog will appear where you have to select the shading correction file (or no shading) for each date.
    Example: